 Whereas SSoV tracks your share of the social conversation, social sentiment tracks the feelings and attitudes behind the conversation.
 When people talk about you online, are they saying positive or negative things?

-Calculating social sentiment requires some help from analytics tools that can process and categorize language and context.
+Calculating social sentiment requires some help from a social media metrics tool that can process and categorize language and context.
 We’ve got a whole post on how to measure sentiment effectively.
-We’ll also provide some tips on tools that can help in the next section.

 We’ve got lots of guides to help you understand the individual native analytics tools: